nickytonline/www.nickyt.co/src/pages/posts/take-chances-and-standout-because-who-knows-3kh6.md

 ---
-title: Take chances and standout
+title: Take chances and stand out
 date: '2019-01-05T18:40:00.000Z'
 excerpt: >-
   This is my first time writing a post about career advice.
 This kind of advice